Philippines CR1 and IR1 Spouse Visa Guide

 In the run up and preparation for the interview there are a few steps we need to accomplish.

-you on this journey, still providing personal guidance.
+And please recall, that unlike other services, VisaCoach will still be with you on this journey, still providing personal guidance.
 I will provide you with clear instructions on exactly what needs to be done, and provide detailed personalized checklists.

 You, the US sponsor, send your spouse the affidavit of support we had prepared, along with your corresponding financial evidence such as tax returns and employment or asset proofs.